 Thus, while a basic outlet expander could be quite functional, it was helpful to have one that also included a meaningful cord.

 Different Cruise Line Policies

 I recently ran across a blog post that was promoting a specific brand of power strip and suggesting that it was really the only type of power strip permitted on cruises.
 But such blanket assertions are a little misplaced.
 Let me start by saying that I have no allegiance to any specific type or brand of power strip.
-Just get something that gets the job done (but, if you do make a purchase using any of the links on this page, that purchase might generate a commision at no cost to you.
-For full information, see disclosures)).
+Just get something that gets the job done.

 There is no blanket policy on power strips that’s applicable to all cruise lines.
-Here’s the basics of what you need to know.
+Here are the basics of what you need to know.

 Some cruise lines have no obvious policies limiting power strips.

 Notably, several cruise lines don’t have any express policy one way or the other on power strips.
 Despite listing out other prohibited items, their customer information pages appear to be completely silent on the issues of power strips and outlet expanders.
 So, for example, Norwegian Cruise Line has posted an extremely detailed list of items that are prohibited on NCL’s ships.
 It even goes so far as to specifically identify Samsung Note 7 as a prohibited item.
 But, the list contains no mention of power strips or extension cords (with or without surge protection).